nramenta/flow/README.md

         <p>{{ key .. " = " .. value }}</p>
     {% endfor %}

+Both `key` and `value` in the example above are local to the iteration.
+They will retain their previous values, if any, once the iteration stops.

 The reserved variable `loop` is available:

     {% for user in users %}